Exchange-traded funds (ETFs) are a quick and convenient way to add exposure to certain investment themes.

 During the pandemic, government agencies and corporations saw a huge spike in the number of attempted cyberattacks.

-This year, the war in Eastern Europe has put many organizations on high alert.
+After that, the war in Eastern Europe put many organizations on high alert.

 The demand for digital defense tools could be robust for the foreseeable future.